 Diamond Suite Upgrade

 I value my Diamond Suite Upgrades (DIAX) like precious gems.
 Perhaps I value them too highly (I have left some unspent in years past because the stay simply wasn’t worthy of using a DIAX), but for those who were wondering, yes this is worth one of your four upgrades per year as a diamond member.
 Our suite was on the ninth floor overlooking some of the property swimming pools and Lotus building but also featured a stunning view of Sunny Bay.
 Diamond Suite Upgrades are available on cash bookings, cash plus points but not on pure award stays nor credit card free night certificates.

 The living room was spacious, perfect for celebrating Christmas morning with our daughter.
-Typical accouterments for the space included a large flat screen TV, couch, easy chair, kitchenette with mini bar and a guest bathroom.
+Typical accoutrements for the space included a large flat-screen TV, couch, easy chair, kitchenette with minibar and a guest bathroom.
 But those standard items downplay the two main attractions of the room.

 The first is the artwork, beautiful and tall along the walls and on the table behind the couch.
 Clearly, several thousand dollars worth of paintings and sculptures adorn the room (making for nervous parents with our two-year-old running around) and make for a truly luxurious experience wherever your eyes roam.

 The second main attraction is gorgeous wall-to-wall windows, providing a panoramic view of both white sand beaches and crashing waves on rock formations and cliffs not far from the property.
 It’s mesmerizing and makes the rest of the room fade away when standing in front of an endless view of the beautiful South China Sea at dawn, daylight or dusk.
 It’s worth booking the property solely for this view.